godaddy/eslint-plugin-i18n-json/README.md

   - can support any message syntax through custom validators.
 [Example](examples/custom-message-syntax/)

 - ensure translation files have identical keys
-  - `i18n-json/identical-keys`
+  - rule: `i18n-json/identical-keys`
   - supports different custom mappings and on the fly key structure generation

-- sort translation keys in ascending order through eslint auto-fix
+- sort translation keys in ascending order through eslint auto-fix (case-sensitive)
+  - rule: `i18n-json/sorted-keys`

-- supports **any level of nesting** in the translation file. (escapes `.` in key names)
+- The plugin supports **any level of nesting** in the translation file. (escapes `.` in key names)

 **Note: Check out the [Examples](examples/) folder to see different use cases and project setups.**